Lumi-supercomputer/LUMI-training-materials/docs/2day-next/09-Containers.md

     These containers use some software from Conda, a newer ROCm version installed through RPMs, and some performance-critical code that is compiled specifically for LUMI.

+*   Isolation is often considered as an advantage of containers also.
+Though this is certainly true and important when running multiple services on a single server (as it limits problems when the security of a container is compromised to that container), in an HPC context it is often more a pain in the butt than a good feature, as debugging and performance profiling also becomes a lot harder.

+    In fact, with the current state of container technology, it is often a pain also when running MPI applications as it would be much better to have only a single container per node, running MPI inside the container at the node level and then betweeen containers on different nodes.

 Remember though that whenever you use containers, you are the system administrator and not LUST.
 We can impossibly support all different software that users want to run in containers, and all possible Linux distributions they may want to run in those containers.
 We provide some advice on how to build a proper container, but if you chose to